Nynir/WorldAnvil-to-MD/README.md

 # WorldAnvil-to-MD
 Parses a World Anvil world export into Markdown files, primarily for [Obsidian](https://obsidian.md/).
-The script also adds some metadata yaml to the files, and downloads images which are formatted as Obsidian embeds
+The script also adds some metadata yaml to the files and downloads images which are formatted as Obsidian embeds.

+I wanted to cut the World Anvil cord but it was going to take me quite a bit of time to move all my content over, much less in an organized fashion.
+Hence, this nifty bit of code.

+If you're reading this, we're probably of a like mind, so I'll shout out two things that have made my GM'ing life far easier:
-If you use FoundryVTT for D&D go check out this awesome plugin by Praxxian that lets you import Obsidian files, images and all, into Foundry: https://github.com/Praxxian/lava-flow
+- If you use FoundryVTT for D&D like I do go check out this awesome plugin by Praxxian that lets you import Obsidian files, images and all, into Foundry: https://github.com/Praxxian/lava-flow
+- I also highly recommend [Jeremy](https://github.com/valentine195) and all of their great Obsidian plugins for your D&D needs.

 # Usage